Sqbika/AFarmK/README.md

 # AFarmK
-Keybind Toggler for Minecraft 1.12.2
+Keybind Toggler for Forge Minecraft 1.15.2

 Are you tired of holding \<Button\> and \<Another Button\>?
 Then this mod is for you.
 Maybe.